 He'd be running another, more serious, risk as well – the risk of demeaning and objectifying the person he's promised to love, cherish and protect for the rest of his life.
 Marital sex is meant to be experienced within the wholeness of a person-to-person relationship.
 It's a question of man and wife becoming one flesh (Genesis 2:24).
 By separating out the purely visual aspects of this holistic experience without regard for their relational context, your husband would in effect be cheapening that one-flesh union and reducing you to a mere fetish.
 Whether he realizes it or not, he'd also be introducing distance and alienation into your relationship.
 It's no wonder you have serious objections to his proposal.

-If you would like to discuss your feelings at greater length, a member of Focus on the Family's Counseling staff would be more than happy to speak with you over the phone.
+If you would like to discuss your feelings at greater length, call us.
+A member of our Counseling staff would be more than happy to speak with you over the phone.
 Our counselors can also provide a list of referrals to qualified professional marriage therapists and sexual addiction experts in your area.
-Feel free to give them a call Monday through Friday between 6:00 a.m. and 8:00 p.m.
-Mountain time at 855-771-HELP (4357).
-The Family Help Center staff member who answers the phone will arrange for a licensed counselor to call you back.
-One of them will be in touch just as soon as they're able.